bernard-kavanagh/claude-context-plane/README.md

 # claude-context-plane
+> **Status:** built in one session on 2026-04-20 as a working proof of the Cognitive Foundation pattern at personal scale.
+Used daily by the author.
+Probably has rough edges.
+Issues/PRs welcome.
 A personal-scale implementation of the **Database as Cognitive Foundation** pattern — the same architecture Manus uses at consumer scale and that the [EV charger platform](https://github.com/bernard-kavanagh/ev_charger_anomaly_detection)